tsunami416604/azure-docs.hu-hu/articles/cosmos-db/troubleshoot-query-performance.md

 WHERE c.foodGroup = "Vegetables and Vegetable Products" AND c._ts > 1575503264
 ```

-Itt látható a kapcsolódó összetett index:
+Itt a megfelelő összetett index:

 ```json
 {